Emmy-Akintz/Emmy-Akintz/README.md

 ### I love to build fully functioning and client friendly websites.

+- 🔭 I’m currently working on Websites and projects.

 <!--
 **Emmy-Akintz/Emmy-Akintz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.